7hekaka/newcytosim/doc/main/runs.md

 this should open a graphical window and start a live simulation using the file `config.cym` that is located in the current working directory.

-You can specify another configuration file, here in a subdirectory `cym`:
+You can specify another configuration file, here from the subdirectory `cym`:

-	./play live cym/self.cym
+	./play cym/self.cym

 In the following, only the executable name will be specified.
 If you get an error `command not found`, please check our [Unix starter](starter.md), as every details of the command matter.